 Before we compare the three popular hybrid variants in our market, let’s talk ‘regenerative braking’ or ‘regen’.
 Regen is best utilised in traffic or inner-city environments and activates as soon as you depress the brake pedal.
 It converts a motion called kinetic energy to generate electricity to the battery pack.
 Electricity is then stored to assist with acceleration and power the vehicle’s electrical components on electricity alone.

 Mild hybrid is new in the world of hybrid technology.
 Quite simply, a mild hybrid does not generate power to propel the wheels.
-Combining energy from the engine and regenerative braking the mild hybrid electrical motor activates during start-to-stop acceleration, to minimize fuel consumption, and carries some of the weight managing electrical components, such as the air-conditioning.
+Combining energy from the engine and regenerative braking, the mild hybrid electrical motor activates during start-to-stop acceleration, to minimize fuel consumption, and carries some of the weight managing electrical components, such as the air-conditioning.

-The Miles Group believe a plug-in hybrid is more aligned with the EV market because it can be recharged by connecting the vehicle’s battery pack to an external power supply.
+The Miles Group believes a plug-in hybrid is more aligned with the EV market because it can be recharged by connecting the vehicle’s battery pack to an external power supply.
 Read more about plug-in hybrid electric vehicle, or PHEV, technology here.

 There are other types of alternative-fuel vehicles available or currently being explored by various companies.
-Bio-fuel is a fuel that contains a small (5-10% depending on petrol or diesel) portion of fuel created from fermenting sugars and starches.
-In New Zealand, many of this is being created from the by-products on the dairy industry, so it’s an environmental win on many levels.
-Bio-fuel is more readily available and provides a cleaner burn, though doesn’t eliminate driving with fossil fuels altogether, so not the best alternative.
+Bio-fuel is a fuel that contains a small (5-10%, depending on petrol or diesel) portion of fuel created from fermenting sugars and starches.
+In New Zealand, many of this is being created from the by-products of the dairy industry, so it’s an environmental win on many levels.
+Bio-fuel is more readily available and provides a cleaner burn, though doesn’t eliminate driving with fossil fuels altogether, so it’s not the best alternative.

 Hydrogen fuel-celled vehicles are also on the rise, with various vehicle brands creating prototypes for the zero-emissions option.
 Infrastructure for these vehicles is being implemented around New Zealand now, rolling out over the next few years.